Spain's Best Places You Should Visit

 8. El Teide Volcano & National Park Tenerife

 Mount Teide is a living breathing volcano located on the Canary Island of Tenerife.
-If you stay in Tenerife it would hard to miss from one point or other around the Island, however it looks even better up close as the area around Teide is spectacular with its unique moon like landscape.
+If you stay in Tenerife it would hard to miss from one point or other around the Island, however, it looks even better up close as the area around Teide is spectacular with its unique moon-like landscape.
 Mount Teide is Spain’s highest peak, rising to 3718 metres above sea level.

-This impressive volcano is testament to how nature’s violent side can create such monsters or beauty beneath perfect blue skies.
+This impressive volcano is a testament to how nature’s violent side can create such monsters or beauty beneath perfect blue skies.
 The terrain that surrounds Teide National Park is equally astounding, rivers of fossilized lava flow embrace the hillsides like melted candle wax and the unique landscapes have been used in classic films such as Clash of the Titans and One Million Years BC.

 Its unique terrain is a favourite place for scientists looking to test out space vehicles destined for other parts of our galaxy.

-For great holiday snaps, stunning scenery and unworld-like landscapes a visit to Mount Teide is a must and well worth the effort.
+For great holiday snaps, stunning scenery, and unworld-like landscapes a visit to Mount Teide is a must and well worth the effort.

 9. Alcazar of Segovia